doubleirish/OSCON_2015/README.md

 Got the basics of Python down but want to dig in a little more?
 Have you wondered about functional programming, closures, decorators, context managers, generators, or list comprehensions, and when you should use them and how to test them?
 This hands-on tutorial will cover these intermediate subjects in detail, by applying them to programming a drone.

+> Conor teaching  python by supplying commands to python-enabled mini-drones. this lesson covers the basics of functions, lamdas and map , reduce and filter operations in python

   * 00:43:21 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Decorating drones: Using drones to delve deeper into intermediate Python - Matt Harrison (MetaSnake) - Part 2

 Got the basics of Python down but want to dig in a little more?
 Have you wondered about functional programming, closures, decorators, context managers, generators, or list comprehensions, and when you should use them and how to test them?
 This hands-on tutorial will cover these intermediate subjects in detail, by applying them to programming a drone.

+> Conor - Using Context manager to  hide boilerplate, function metadata, *args and **kwargs

   * 00:28:11 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Decorating drones: Using drones to delve deeper into intermediate Python - Matt Harrison (MetaSnake) - Part 3

 Got the basics of Python down but want to dig in a little more?
 Have you wondered about functional programming, closures, decorators, context managers, generators, or list comprehensions, and when you should use them and how to test them?
 This hands-on tutorial will cover these intermediate subjects in detail, by applying them to programming a drone.

+> Conor -Higher order functions, functions that accept functions or return functions, decorator templates

   * 00:22:16 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)